Life After Winning A Mimics Innovation Award

 So, what happens after winning such an award?
 Our 2016 EMEA MIA winner Dr. Saša Ćuković, a postdoctoral research fellow in Biomechanics at ETH Zurich in Switzerland, is happy to share how life blossomed for him after this victorious moment.

 Ups and downs throughout the research

 His research centers around an innovative approach to diagnosing adolescent patients with scoliosis.
-More specifically, how to diagnose patients without the harmful ionizing effects left by traditional methods such as radiographic imaging.
+Specifically, how to diagnose patients without the harmful ionizing effects left by traditional methods such as radiographic imaging.
 Dr. Ćuković uses 3D optical scanning of the dorsal surface and trunks of the subjects to extract an accurate 3D image of the deformities.